Skip to content

 ZFS snapshots and rollback

-Bastille wraps ZFS snapshots neatly:
+This part I liked.
+Bastille wraps ZFS snapshots directly:

 $ sudo bastille zfs web snap beforechange